sophomoric/maddie/README.md

 - (maybe add a thing to add sections)
 - make different section texts loadable..
 - each project photo has its own info page... (rebecca has many photos per project that are projects of their own)

+-rebecca has most recent version of app... update at madelinecann.com